aerospike/aerolab/src/pkg/agi/db/README.md

 # `agi/db` — embedded fast DB for AGI

 This package is a single-node, embedded, throwaway-fast database tailored to the AGI ingest + plugin workload.
-It is designed as a possible replacement for the Aerospike backend used by `pkg/agi/ingest` and `pkg/agi/plugin`; the ingest / plugin code is NOT wired to it yet — this package is published in isolation so it can be benchmarked and tested against real workloads first.
+It is the storage backend used by `pkg/agi/ingest` and `pkg/agi/plugin`.

 ## Design goals